tomasklaen/uosc/README.md

 color_background_text=ffffff
 # hide proximity based elements when mpv autohides the cursor
 autohide=no
+# when properties like volume or video position are changed externally
+# (e.g. hotkeys) this will flash the appropriate element for this amount of
+# time, set to 0 to disable
+flash_duration=300
 # display window title (filename) in top window controls bar in no-border mode
 title=no